 “Well, there’s this girl that I like, and I think she’s really hot, and I also like talking to her and all that.
 I was going to ask her out, but then this guy, Derek, comes up to me and starts getting in my face talking about how I’m going after his girl.
 So, I was like, well, she’s not your mate, so she’s not your girl.
 Besides, I never heard her say anything about him when I talked to her.
 We started yelling at each other, and he got in my face, so I asked him if he wanted to take it outside after school.”

 “Really, Pax?
 Isn’t your name supposed to mean peace or something?
 Why does everything have to be a fight with you?”

 “Oh my Goddess, are you going to let me tell this story without attacking me!”

 “Fine!
 Fine!
 Sorry!”

-He rolls his eyes, “Well, we started fighting, and he got in a couple of punches, but I swear he looks much worse than I do!
+He rolls his eyes, crossing his arms over his chest.
+“Well, we started fighting, and he got in a couple of punches, but I swear he looks much worse than I do!
 I fucked him up!
 Problem is, the fucking principal saw, and I got a detention.
-The bigger problem is, it's my third detention this quarter which means I have a three-day suspension.”
+The bigger problem is, it’s my third detention this quarter which means I have a three-day suspension.”

 “I know!
 It’s my senior year, so I don’t want them to ground me and ruin it!
 I’ve been doing so much better recently.”

-I stare him down, “Really?
+I stare at him incredulously.
+“Really?
 Third detention this quarter, and you’re doing “better”?”

 “Well, those other two were for a good reason!
 It’s not my fault Mrs. Bailey’s tests are stupid, and it’s my right to tell her they’re stupid.
 And I still maintain that I didn’t knock down the trophy collection on purpose.”